GalGreenfield/GalGreenfield/README.md

 _This page looks best when using [Github's dark mode](https://twitter.com/github/status/1336362679506784256) [(change here)](https://github.com/settings/appearance)_

 #### 👋🏻 Hi there!
-I'm Gal Grünfeld, developer, kind of a data scientist and a superuser of life.
+I'm Gal Grünfeld - a developer, a kind of a data scientist and a superuser of life.

 #### 🛠️ Some of the tech and tools I use: